Investigating Technique – DOT Physical Results

 The medical examiners are not required to provide the medical exam information to the driver’s employer, but they are required to supply the Medical Certificate to the employer if the driver passes the exam.
 Therefore, it is logical step for the commercial trucking company to have medical certificates on file for each of its drivers as the medical certificate is something each driver must have passed to be permitted to drive commercial trucks in the first place.
 The trucking company has a duty to ensure that the drivers in its employ meet the state and federal requirements for commercial truck drivers, and this includes the physical ability of the driver.
 More information here

-If you are in an accident with a tractor trailer it is important that the Department of Transportation physical results on the driver are obtained as soon as possible.
+If you are in an accident with a tractor-trailer it is important that the Department of Transportation’s physical results on the driver are obtained as soon as possible.
 The trucking company should have the medical certificate on file, but the medical examiners are not required to provide them with all the information from the exam.
 However, the trucking company has a right to this medical information and should have it.
 The absence of the medical certificate can indicate that the driver was not physically able to be driving a commercial vehicle at the time of the accident.
 This can go a long way in demonstrating the trucking company’s liability in the accident by having someone that has not been medically authorized driving their commercial truck.

-Getting the medical records necessary to prove that the driver had a condition that impaired their ability to drive or was not medically fit to driving can be difficult to obtain.
+Getting the medical records necessary to prove that the driver had a condition that impaired their ability to drive or was not medically fit to drive can be difficult to obtain.
 There are issues with the trucking company’s willingness to provide these documents, the driver’s rights in the medical records, and the general red tape you will encounter trying to get these records.
 This is why you need attorneys like ours at our Law Offices to help you with your claim.
 Our attorneys have significant experience dealing with commercial truck accidents and the extensive measures it can take to obtain the medical documents necessary to prove the driver’s and the trucking company’s liability in your case.

 The Driver’s Duty

 According to the Federal Motor Carrier Safety Administration and the Department of Transportation, commercial truck drivers have many different responsibilities depending upon the type of driving they do.
-Some drivers are short relay drivers and they return to their home base each at the end of each day.
+Some drivers are short relay drivers and they return to their home base at the end of each day.
 Some drivers work as long relay drivers and they will drive for 9 to 11 hours and then have a 10 hour off duty period before returning to home base.
 And then there are team drivers that will work in pairs and drive cross country.
 These drivers will take turns between driving and resting to make sure neither exceeds the hours of service regulations and have proper rest before driving again.
 The type of driving a commercial truck driver performs can directly impact any underlying health conditions they may have just by virtue of some of their job duties.

 Drivers may have to deal with abrupt schedule changes, rotating schedules, long hours, extended time away from home and family, tight schedules, irregular patterns for eating and sleeping, noise, lifting cargo, and even temperature extremes.
-There may be other duties in addition to the driving that a driver is responsible and needs to be fit to perform.
-Some of these responsibilities include coupling and uncoupling trailer from the tractor hitch, sitting for long periods of time without being able to stretch, inspecting the operating condition of the truck, and assisting with the unloading of cargo.
-These tasks require a certain level of physical agility, the ability to bend and stoop as necessary and climbing the truck’s ladder to inspect cargo.
+There may be other duties in addition to the driving that a driver is responsible for and needs to be fit to perform.
+Some of these responsibilities include coupling and uncoupling the trailer from the tractor hitch, sitting for long periods of time without being able to stretch, inspecting the operating condition of the truck, and assisting with the unloading of cargo.
+These tasks require a certain level of physical agility, the ability to bend and stoop as necessary and climb the truck’s ladder to inspect cargo.
 The driver must also be perceptive enough to monitor the road and complex driving situations.
-The driver needs to be able to have the judgment skills to make quick decisions, the ability to maintain control of the tractor trailer truck and its contents, and to navigate through traffic and areas with which the driver may be unfamiliar.
+The driver needs to be able to have the judgment skills to make quick decisions, the ability to maintain control of the tractor-trailer truck and its contents and to navigate through traffic and areas with which the driver may be unfamiliar.

-All of these duties and situations are the kind of factors that can trigger or aggravate a driver’s underlying health condition and this is why it is so important for them to have the medical certificate clearing them to drive commercial trucks.
+All of these duties and situations are the kind of factors that can trigger or aggravate a driver’s underlying health condition and this is why it is so important for them to have a medical certificate clearing them to drive commercial trucks.
 The driver has a duty to have his or her medical exam performed by a medical examiner authorized by the Department of Transportation and obtain the medical certificate indicating his or her physical fitness for driving commercial vehicles.
 Until the medical certification is obtained the driver should not be allowed to drive commercial vehicles.